-- " BLUEHUB LOAN FUND helps connect low-income communities, many of them communities of color, with flexible financing to generate equitable and inclusive economic opportunity.
-It finances a wide range of projects, such as affordable housing, public charter schools, community health centers, healthy food access, community facilities and commercial real estate. - " BLUEHUB SUN helps families who face foreclosure to stay in their homes-as homeowners.
+- " BLUEHUB LOAN FUND helps connect low-income communities, with flexible financing to generate economic opportunity.
+It finances a wide range of projects, such as affordable housing, public charter schools, community health centers, healthy food access, community facilities and commercial real estate. - " BLUEHUB SUN helps families who face foreclosure to stay in their homes - as homeowners.
 SUN refinances or buys homes in foreclosure and sells them back to their original owners with new mortgages they can afford.
-SUN offers clients a second chance to regain their financial footing and save their homes for good. - " ONE PERCENT FOR AMERICA (OPA), launched in 2021, drives down the cost of financing a path to US citizenship through low-interest loans, free financial education and passionate community engagement. - " BLUEHUB ENERGY focuses on climate change and environmental justice, working to mitigate the negative effects for low-income communities, while also ensuring that everyone-regardless of where they live or their level of wealth-can access renewable energy sources.
+SUN offers clients a second chance to regain their financial footing and save their homes for good. - " ONE PERCENT FOR AMERICA (OPA), launched in 2021, drives down the cost of financing a path to US citizenship through low-interest loans, free financial education and passionate community engagement. - " BLUEHUB ENERGY works to ensure that everyone-regardless of where they live or their level of wealth-can access affordable renewable energy sources.
 BlueHub Energy develops innovative financing and business models that expand access to solar and other renewable sources for people with low incomes.